philcockfield/meteor-package-paths/README.md

 # Meteor Package Loader
 Provides sprockets style loading of files for a Meteor package.

+## Installation
+Install globally so you can use the command line from any folder.

+  npm install -g meteor-package-loader

+## Usage
+This module assumes you are structuring your package folders like this:

+    /my-package
+      /client
+      /server
+      /shared

+From within your package folder, generate the file listing for the `package.json` with:

+    package js

+This will emit the `api.add_files` listing for your package taking into account any sprokets style comment directives you may have within any of the files.

+The default load order is deepest to shallowest.
+Use the comment directives to override this ordering:

+    require
+    require_directory
+    require_tree

 ## Testing from the Command Line